paulfdunn/authJWT/README.md

 Key features:
 * Authentication is handled using JWT (JSON Web Tokens).
 * Authentication supports 2 user creation models: anyone can create a login, or only a registered user can create a new login.
 The later is the default in the example app.
 * Authentication supports 2 runtime models: You can include authJWT in your service, or you can use authJWT to create an auth service to be used by one or more independent services.
-In the later model, token are issues by the authentication service using a relatively short expiration interval, and client services can only validate that a token was valid when issued.
+In the later model, tokens are issues by the authentication service using a relatively short expiration interval, and client services can only validate that a token was valid when issued.
 Client services cannot verify the user hasn't used the authentication service to log out or invalidate all tokens.
+(Thus keeping a short JWTAuthExpirationInterval, and frequent refresh, is important.)
 * Authentication supports REGEX based validation/rules for passwords.
 * All authentication data and tokens are stored in a SQLITE database.
   * Passwords are hashed, then stored.
 The clear text password is not persisted.